Weather and protests hamper Ukraine quarantine efforts

 In the early hours of Thursday, a plane with 45 Ukrainians and 27 other foreign nationals took off from Wuhan, the epicenter of the outbreak that has infectedmore than 75,000 people worldwid e and killed over 2,100.

+Authorities said those evacuated included people from Belarus, Kazakhstan, Argentina, Ecuador, Costa Rica, the Dominican Republic, Panama, as well as other countries.

-The plane stopped off in Kazakhstan to drop off two Kazakh passengers.
+The plane stopped off in Kazakhstanto drop off Kazakhpassengers.
 Later, it sought to land in Kharkiv, a city in northeastern Ukraine, but could not due to bad weather conditions.

 Instead it flew to Kyiv to refuel, and eventually arrived in Kharkiv.

-Also Thursday, the Russian Embassy in Japan said that two more Russians aboard the Diamond Princess cruise ship quarantined in Japan have been diagnosed with the virus, the Russian Embassy in Japan said.
+Also Thursday, the Russian Embassy in Japan said that two more Russians aboard the Diamond Princess cruise ship quarantined in Japan have been diagnosed with the virus.
 That raises to three the number of Russians on the ship confirmed to have the virus.

 The two will be transferred to a hospital in Japan for treatment, according to the embassy.

 The Diamond Princess has been docked in the Yokohama port near Tokyo since Feb.
 4, when 10 people on board tested positive for the virus.
-So far 621 cases of the virus, which has been named COVID-19, have been confirmed among the the Diamond Princess’s original 3,711 people on board.
+So far 621 cases of thedisease,which has been named COVID-19, have been confirmed among the the Diamond Princess’s original 3,711 people on board.

 Russia so far has reported only two cases of the disease on its soil.
 Two Chinese nationals diagnosed with the virus and hospitalized in two different regions of Siberia in late January have recovered and have been released from hospitals.